H o w a r d - C o o k - - 1 9 0 1 - 1 9 8 0

 A superb, black impression, on off-white wove paper, with full margins (2 to 3 7/8 inches), in excellent condition.

 An impression from the edition published for the Twenty-first Presentation Print of the Woodcut Society, 1942.
 Printed by Torch Press, Cedar Rapids.
-Complete in an exceptionally clean example of the original Woodcut Society letterpress presentation folder.
+Complete in the original Woodcut Society letterpress presentation folder.

 Collections: AHC, CMA, LC, MFA, NMAA, NYPL, ROS, SMFA, UNM, YALE.